AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/page-objects.md

 Introduction
 ------------
 As you most probably noticed this is like the 4th time we use almost the same elements and logic inside our tests.
 Similar test writing approach leads to unreadable and hard to maintain tests.
 Because of that people use the so-called Page Object design pattern to reuse their elements and pages' logic.
-Bellatrix comes with powerful built-in page objects which are much more readable and maintainable than regular vanilla WebDriver ones.
+BELLATRIX comes with powerful built-in page objects which are much more readable and maintainable than regular vanilla WebDriver ones.

 Non-page-object Test Example
 ----------------------------